Biomeical-Signal-Processing/WIP-SSVEPA/README.md

 ## Getting Started

 To begin using this project, clone the repository and follow the installation instructions below.
+The list of packages will become available.

 ```bash
 git clone git@github.com:hesamjafarian/SSVEP.git